ORC Grant Editing Service

-Have your grant edited by Brenda Birmann, part-time grant editor with the ORC.
+Have your grant edited by Dr. Brenda Birmann, part-time grant editor with the ORC.
 Brenda provides individual feedback, assists with English language, grammar, and writing style, and ensures formatting and content is in line with NIH guidelines.
-You may sign up for either an ‘Aims only’ or ‘Full Proposal’ slot for the months preceding your submission date.
 Brenda does not provide scientific review, so we recommend getting feedback from your mentor(s) before submitting to have as complete a draft as possible.
+You may sign up for either an ‘Aims only’ or ‘Full Proposal’ slot in the months preceding your submission date.
+Slots go fast, so plan ahead!

 Career Development (K Series) Grant Writing Workshop Series

 The Office for Research Careers (ORC) is pleased to offer a pilot workshop series designed to provide guidance and feedback to junior faculty applying for National Institutes of Health Career Development (K) Awards.

 The Mentoring Circles Program (MCP) is a program created by postdocs for postdocs.
 Two senior postdoc mentors meet with a small group of 5-7 junior postdoc mentees on a monthly-basis to give advice and help advance their career.
 Applications for the 2021 – 2022 academic year are closed.
 Next year’s applications will open in Summer 2022.

 The Continuing Umbrella of Research Experiences Program (CURE), administered by the Initiative to Eliminate Cancer Disparities, allows postdocs to mentor a high school or undergraduate student in their lab for 8 – 12 weeks during the summer.